sourcegraph/about/handbook/engineering/batch-changes/goals.md

 # Batch Changes direction

-Batch Changes is a tool to dfind code that needs to be changed and change it at scale by running code.
+Batch Changes is a tool to find code that needs to be changed and change it at scale by running code.
 This page outlines the vision, strategy and goals of the Batch Changes team.

 # Vision